The Story of Joy

 Well isn’t that fitting.
 Joy it is.

 I’ve since gone back and watched the movie again.
 It doesn’t affect me in the same way.
 I guess it was just the timing of it all.
 It isn’t every day you go to a movie and make the decision to change your life in big, unexpected ways.
-I still have the movie stub in my wallet.
+I still carry the movie stub in my wallet and a purple crayon hangs in a frame at the front door to remind me of Gram.